gwoodhouse/BottomNavigation/README.md

 ## Thanks

+Thanks go to:

-Thanks go to Adam McNeilly for his sample application - View his other contributions to the open source community here: <a href="http://adammcneilly.com/100days/">http://adammcneilly.com/100days/</a>
+ * Adam McNeilly for his sample application - View his other contributions to the open source community here: <a href="http://adammcneilly.com/100days/">http://adammcneilly.com/100days/</a>
+ * Eric Cugota for his documentation on how to publish a library to jcenter which is available <a href="http://room-15.github.io/blog/2015/11/05/How-to-publish-a-library-to-jcenter/">here</a>
+ * The members of Android/room-15 on StackOverflow for their support critiquing code and offering support.

 ## License